 Drive down this road in the direction of the sea until you see the cairn in my second photo.
 In the distance, you will see the 2 trolls.
 It is best to leave your car there and walk down to the trolls.
 There is a very bumpy and rocky trail leading to the trolls so it is best to walk.

 The first time we visited the trolls was during a rainstorm.
 The day after the sun shone brightly, so we visited the trolls again to get better photos.

 One of the Westfjord trolls

-I found the folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason.
+I found the folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason.
 It is called Tröllin á Vestfjörðum or the Trolls in the Westfjords and goes like this:

 "In ancient times (after the settlement of Iceland) there were three trolls in the Westfjords who wanted to dig a channel between the Westfjords and the other country (the mainland of Iceland), between Gilsfjörður and Kollafjörður fjords, close to where it is at its narrowest."

-Here you can see how the Westfjords look like the head of Iceland
+Here you can see how the Westfjords Region looks like the head of Iceland

 Holding hands with two of the Westfjord trolls